-Easter Sunday is a major Christian holiday, and it celebrates the resurrection of Jesus Christ three days after his death.
-As with many other Christian celebrations, it is considered to be a Moveable Feast, and its date always falls on the first Sunday after the ecclesiastical full moon, which happens between March 21 and April 25.
-Easter Sunday is not a public holiday, therefore most stores are open, as they follow Sunday business hours.
+Easter Sunday is a major Christian holiday that celebrates the resurrection of Jesus Christ three days after his death.
+As with many other Christian celebrations it is a moveable feast, and its date always falls on the first Sunday after the ecclesiastical full moon, between March 21 and April 25.
+Easter Sunday is not a public holiday therefore most stores are open and follow Sunday business hours.

 When is Easter?

 Easter marks the end of the Passion of Christ period, which begins with the 40 days of lent, symbolizing the days that Jesus spent in the desert being tempted by the Devil, and culminates in the Holy Week, with the Holy Thursday when Jesus had his Last Supper, the Good Friday when Jesus was crucified and finally Easter Sunday, marking the day of his resurrection.